 As hard as it is to believe, summer is starting to wind down.
 Our kids aren’t old enough for school yet, so we’re really just noticing the change in the weather where we live.
 It’s funny how even though we’ve been having some of our hottest days yet, there’s still something in the air that shifts subtly by the middle of August.

 While I quite like fall once it’s fully upon us, I always resist the shift from summer.
-In Cape Breton our summers are often short, and I find myself grasping for every last bit of summer as they start to wind down.
+In Cape Breton our summers are often short, and I find myself grasping for every last bit of the season as it starts to wind down.

 These Blueberry Peach Popsicles are a sweet end-of-summer treat for my girls.
-They’ll keep eating popsicles practically until the first snow flies, but sweet ripe peaches and a handful of wild blueberries don’t even need any sweetener (and I was planning to add a touch of honey if they did).
+They’ll keep eating popsicles practically until the first snow flies (and even beyond, haha), but sweet ripe peaches and a handful of wild blueberries don’t even need any sweetener (and I was planning to add a touch of honey if they did).

 For popsicles, they’re super healthy – just fruit and yogurt (and honey if you want), so I don’t mind if they eat them one after another after another.
 Which my oldest daughter will happily do.